It Never Entered My Mind

 It Never Entered My Mind (m.
 Richard Rodgers, w.
 Lorenz Hart) was introduced by Shirley Ross in the 1940 Rodgers and Hart musical Higher and Higher.

-Frank Sinatra – recorded 5 November 1947 and released in on the album Frankly Sentimental, 1949.
-Arrangement by Axel Stordahl.
-It was later included in the 1986 compilation The Voice: The Columbia Years (1943-1952).
+Frank Sinatra – (Axel Stordahl: arranger, conductor) recorded on 5 November 1947 and released in 1949 on the album Frankly Sentimental; later included in the 1986 compilation The Voice: The Columbia Years (1943-1952).

 Miles Davis Quartet – Rudy Van Gelder Studio, Hackensack, NJ, 6 March 1954 — Miles Davis (tp) Horace Silver (p) Percy Heath (b) Art Blakey (d)